Fynjirby/Fynjirby/README.md

 ### Fynjirby there 👋

-I am programmer. i can write code on Python, C#, HTML.
+I am programmer.
+I can write code on Python, C#, HTML.
+My projects: On GitHub, and on https://dfgz.itch.io.